UNDERSTANDING RING SIZING

 Oh... and to make it just a little more interesting, there are a ton of companies that make mandrels.
 That means there can be slight variance between equipment as well!

 We've settled on using the centerline method when measuring our rings.
 First, we have found over the years that most people order too small.
 (Hint: If your finger is bulging out around the ring, it's too small.)
-Second, wood and resin rings are simply not as strong and metal.
+Second, wood and resin rings are simply not as strong as metal.
 That's not because of material quality or manufacturing methods.
 It's simply a fact based on the materials.
 So, having a little extra breathing room with our rings is a good idea.

 The ring sizers that a jeweler will use are based on the true diameter method.
 So, by using a centerline measurement, we automatically adjust up about a quarter size from what people measure.
 They helps account for the extra breathing room that wood and resin rings really need.

 We have some recommendations, and here they are:

 1) Don't overthink it.
 You know now that we use a centerline method.
 You might be inclined to adjust your ring size up or down a bit to adjust for what we do.
 Don't.
 Leave those details to us :)